bhargavanaidu135/SamplePythonFlask/README.md

 docker ps
 ```

-After successful following steps and running of containerized application, will be able to see that the app is giving exact response by browsing the "<PublicIP>:8443" or using `curl localhost:80` as shown below
+After successful executing of these steps and running of containerized application, will be able to see that the app is giving exact response by browsing the "<PublicIP>:8443" or using `curl localhost:80` as shown below
 flask-app response